 One of my favorite things about having little kids is all the funny things they say.
 My oldest daughter, Michaela, turned three in August.
-Here are some of her best quotes from 2014:
+Here are some of the funniest things she said in 2014:

 During worship team practice, as we were singing, “O Holy Night,” Michaela pulled me down and said, “Why are you guys falling on your knees?”

 One night in late October, Michaela was sitting on Grandma Necie’s porch watching the moon and stars.
 “Let’s get a little closer,” Michaela said, as she walked up the driveway.

 One summer day, despite my protests, Michaela insisted on bringing a heavy bag of toy cars to the park.

 I finally told her she could take them as long as she carried them there and back by herself.

 She hefted them all the way there, but as we were leaving, she said, “How about, this time, I carry my bag and you carry me?”

 “Boy, you liked your Chinese food,” Mark said to Michaela after lunch one day.
 “You tore it up!”

 “Was that a fake laugh?”
 Mark tickled her.
 “Or a real laugh?”